 The PHA may use the pet deposit only to pay reasonable expenses directly attributable to the presence of the pet, including (but not limited to) the costs of repairs and replacements to, and fumigation of, the tenant's dwelling unit.
 The PHA must refund the unused portion of the pet deposit to the tenant within a reasonable time after the tenant moves from the project or no longer owns or keeps a pet in the unit.

-SHAPHASH Policy Spartanburg Housing The SHAPHA will refund the pet deposit to the resident, less the costs of any damages caused by the pet to the dwelling unit, within 30 days of move-out or removal of the pet from the unit.
+Spartanburg Housing will refund the pet deposit to the resident, less the costs of any damages caused by the pet to the dwelling unit, within 30 days of move-out or removal of the pet from the unit.

 The resident will be billed for any amount that exceeds the pet deposit.

-Spartanburg Housing The SHAPHA will provide the resident with a written list of any charges against the pet deposit within 10 business days of the move-out inspection.
-If the resident disagrees with the amount charged to the pet deposit, Spartanburg Housing the SHAPHA will provide a meeting to discuss the charges.
+Spartanburg Housing will provide the resident with a written list of any charges against the pet deposit within 10 business days of the move-out inspection.
+If the resident disagrees with the amount charged to the pet deposit, Spartanburg Housing will provide a meeting to discuss the charges.